 We can sin against ourselves, against others, and against God.
-Every sin against ourselves and against others is breaking God's rules on how we should deal with His people.
-It is therefore automatically a sin against God as well.
 The consequences of sin can be more or less serious, depending on who was affected: Was it only in my thoughts?
 Did I act and others have to suffer from the consequences?
 Or did I even actively involve others into the sin?

+In any case, it is sin before God and damages my relationship with Him.
 When we don't do what God wants, we do what the devil wants.
-He always wants the opposite of what God wants.
+And he always wants the opposite of what God wants.
 When we sin, we open a door for the devil and give him influence in our lives.
 To put it differently: Sin always brings a curse (examples: someone who lies becomes suspicious; greed leads to constant dissatisfaction; feelings of guilt paralyze us).
-The only way to get free from that curse and close the door again is to confess sin and completely turn away from it.
+The only way to get free from that curse and close the door again is to confess our sin and completely turn away from it.